 An eclipse attack attempts to isolate a node or set of nodes in the network graph by ensuring that all outbound connections reach malicious nodes.
 Eclipse attacks can be hard to identify, as malicious nodes can be made to function normally in most cases, only eclipsing certain important messages or information.
-Storj addresses eclipse attacks by using public key hashes as node IDs, signatures based on those public keys, and multiple disjoint network lookups as prescribed by S/Kademlia [32].
+Storj addresses eclipse attacks by using public key hashes as node IDs and signatures based on those public keys [32].

 The larger the network is, the harder it will be to prevent a node from finding a portion of the network uncontrolled by an attacker.
-As long as a storage node or Satellite has been introduced to a portion of the network that is not controlled by the attacker at any point, the public key hashes and signatures ensure that man-in-the-middle attacks are impossible, and multiple disjoint network lookups ensure that Kademlia routing is prohibitively expensive to bias.
+As long as a storage node or Satellite has been introduced to a portion of the network that is not controlled by the attacker at any point, the public key hashes and signatures ensure that man-in-the-middle attacks are impossible.